Skip to content

 Avalanche Photodiode

-An avalanche photodiode (APDs) is a variant of the standard PN junction photodiode that makes use of impact ionization (the avalanche effect) to increase the photon to current response of the photodiode (gain).
+An avalanche photodiode (APD) is a variant of the standard PN junction photodiode that makes use of impact ionization (the avalanche effect) to increase the photon to current response of the photodiode (gain).
 This internal gain means that APDs have high responsivity, making them useful for detecting extremely low levels of light.
-APDs require to be operated at a high reverse-bias voltage, near their breakdown voltage.
-Even though the high reverse-bias creates a larger dark current (and higher current noise), the effect of the internal gain outweighs this additional noise, making them suitable for low-level light detection1.
+APDs must be operated at a high reverse-bias voltage, near their breakdown voltage.
+Even though the high reverse-bias creates a larger dark current (and higher current noise), the effect of the internal gain outweighs this additional noise, making them suitable for low-level light detection.1

 Photodiode Current vs. Voltage

-The typical relationship between the photodiodes voltage and current is shown in This is a placeholder for the reference: fig-photodiode-voltage-vs-current.
+The typical relationship between the photodiode’s voltage and current is shown in the graph below.

 Graph showing the typical relationship between photodiode voltage and current, for three different levels of incident light power.
 The top-most curve is with no incident light, curves then shift downwards very linearly with increasing light power.

-The right-half of the graph is not terribly interesting, as the photodiode just acts as a normal diodes in this area, with a sharp increase in the current around the typical “turn-on” voltage of 0.7V0.7V.
-In the left-hand side of the graph, as the reverse-bias voltage increases, the diodes dark current increases (the line with PIN=0WP_{IN} = 0W).
+The right-half of the graph is not terribly interesting, as the photodiode just acts as a normal diode in this area, with a sharp increase in the current around the typical “turn-on” voltage of 0.7V0.7\unit{V}.
+In the left-hand side of the graph, as the reverse-bias voltage increases, the diode’s dark current increases (the line with PIN=0WP_{IN} = 0\unit{W}).

 Important Parameters